journalprivacyconfidentiality/jpc-docs/ojs/workflow-submission-author-guidelines.md

 - Concluding summaries should be provided only in the context of giving additional perspective on the work.

 ### ADDITIONAL CONSIDERATIONS
+- We welcome submission of manuscripts from peer-reviewed conferences and which may have appeared in, as long as certain conditions are met:
+  - the submitted manuscript should be an extension of the conference proceedings version.
+A typical extended paper has between 25 and 40% additional content
+  - the conference publication's copyright agreement signed by the authors allows for submissions to a journal
-- It is anticipated that many submitted articles will have appeared in proceedings of peer-reviewed conferences.
-A copy of the previously published peer-reviewed conference paper or its digital object identifier should be provided on submission.
-It is the author's responsibility in this case to verify that the submission to the Journal does not conflict with the terms of inclusion in the proceedings.
+  - the author provides a detailed description how the manuscript meets the above conditions, in the "Comments to the Editor", together with a copy of the conference proceedings or its digital object identifier, and an affirmation that the submission to the Journal does not conflict with the terms of inclusion in the proceedings.
 - Submissions of manuscripts that have been placed in online preprint repositories like arxiv.org and SSRN are allowed provided that they meet the other conditions in these guidelines.
 - Authors are the initial owners of the copyrights to their works (an exception in the non-academic world to this might exist if the authors have, as a condition of employment, agreed to transfer copyright to their employer).
 - Submissions will be reviewed according to our [Reviewer Guidelines](/index.php/jpc/reviewer-guidelines).